 Here we use around 10% of total household water consumption for cooking, cleaning, washing or drinking.

-Wash your vegetables in a container or under running water.
+- Wash your vegetables in a container, not under running water.

 - Remove food scraps by scraping into compost or a bin.

 - To avoid wasting drinking water from a running tap, collect it in a bottle or jug and store it in the fridge until it is cool enough to drink.

 - Garbage-disposal units use about 6 litres of water per day.
 Put suitable food scraps into a composter or worm farm rather than down the kitchen sink.